 Orgaid Organic Sheet Mask Vitamin C Revitalizing – Retail Value $6.00

 I’d never heard of this brand before, but I’m loving what I’ve learned about it.
 It’s paraben-, alcohol-, phthalate-, sulfate-, and fragrance-free, plus it’s cruelty-free and organic.
 I love what vitamin C does for my skin.
 It’s so brightening and rejuvenating.
 The formula also includes refreshing lemon, moisturizing hyaluronic acid, collagen-boosting orange peel, pomegranate, lavender, and rosehip.
 I’m smitten with this nourishing mask!

 The Verdict: I really liked the assortment of wellness items I received in this month’s La La Life box.
 I got products that tapped into the big wellness trends I’ve been most excited to try, plus other finds that I might not have thought to pick up for myself.
 I also like that some of the items are about physical wellness and others are about beauty.
 (Beauty from a skin health perspective, not makeup, etc., at least in the case of this box.)
-The one downside about this well-curated box is how expensive it is.
-The products are very nice, but $69.95 is definitely on the higher end of what I typically spend on a treat for myself each month.

 To Wrap Up: